eddmann/eddmann.github.io/_posts/2021/2021-02-06-advent-of-code-2015-day-13-knights-of-the-dinner-table.md

   );
 ```

-Instead of _piggy-backing_ on the reduction to include the previous family member (like we did in Day 9) I decided to implement a `zip` function which returned a tuple of each seat neighbours (gracefully handling the circular nature of the table).
+Instead of _piggy-backing_ on the reduction to include the previous family member (like we did in Day 9), I decided to implement a `zip` function that returns a tuple of each seat's neighbours (gracefully handling the circular nature of the table).
 These neighbouring tuples are then reduced over to produce the total happiness score for that given arrangement.

 ```typescript